MarcelWaldvogel/react-zorm/README.md

 -   `(value: typeof Boolean): boolean` - Return `true` when there's an error and `false` when it is ok.
 Example `.field(Boolean)`.
 -   `<T>(render: (issue: ZodIssue) => T): T | undefined` - Invoke the passed
     function with the `ZodIssue` and return its return value.
-When there's no error a `undefined` is returned.
+When there's no error, a `undefined` is returned.
 Useful for rendering error message components
 -   `(index: number): ErrorChain` - Special case for accessing array elements

 ## Using input values during rendering

-The first tool you should reach is React.
+The first tool you should reach out to is React.
 Just make the input controlled with `useState()`.
 This works just fine with checkboxes, radio buttons and even with text inputs when the form is small.
 React Zorm is not really interested how the inputs get on the form.
 It just reads the `value` attributes using the